Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-03-value-categories-cpp.md

 ClassType& operator=(ClassType &&other);
 ```

-The compilor will automatically generate the move constructor and move assignment operator
+The compiler will automatically generate a move constructor and move assignment operator
-if you don't define any copy constructor, copy assignment operator,
+if you don't define any of a copy constructor, copy assignment operator,
 move constructor or move assignment operator.
 The default move constructor and move assignment operator are same with the default copy constructor
 and copy assignment operator.
 So in most cases, we need to implement our own move constructor